imnikhilanand/AB-Testing-Udacity-Project/README.md

 **Choosing Evaluation Metrics**

-1. Gross Conversion: Since the two different groups have same number of unique cookies, but the number of cookies checking out would be different as they will be shown Trigger.
+1. Gross Conversion: (# no of user ids enrolled/# of unique daily cookies to click "start free trial" button) Since the two different groups have same number of unique cookies, but the number of cookies checking out would be different as they will be shown Trigger.
-2. Retention: Since the two different groups will have different behavior as the users in treatment groups would be more determined to complete the course and will remain enrolled.
+2. Retention: (# no of user ids paid/# no of user ids that enrolled) Since the two different groups will have different behavior as the users in treatment groups would be more determined to complete the course and will remain enrolled.
 So the retention rate would be higher for the treatment group users.
-3. Net Conversion: Since the two groups have different behavior after joining the free training, the number of users who will remain enrolled past 14 days will be higher in the treatment group.
+3. Net Conversion: (# no of user ids paid/# of unique daily cookies to click "start free trial" button) Since the two groups have different behavior after joining the free training, the number of users who will remain enrolled past 14 days will be higher in the treatment group.

 ### Measuring Standard deviation